wafuzio/RMN/KROGER_TOA.md

 ## 🎯 Primary Objective

-Build a fully automated, repeatable pipeline that captures, logs, and stores Targeted Onsite Ad (TOA) placements from Kroger.com search results — across multiple search terms, three times daily — to track sponsored brand presence and creative variation over time.
+Build a fully automated, repeatable pipeline that captures, logs, and stores Targeted Onsite Ad (TOA) placements from grocery retailer search results — across multiple search terms, three times daily — to track sponsored brand presence and creative variation over time.

-This system acts as a passive intelligence-gathering tool, enabling structured observation of Kroger’s onsite retail media placements from a buyer’s POV.
+This system acts as a passive intelligence-gathering tool, enabling structured observation of grocery retailers' onsite retail media placements from a buyer's POV.

 ⸻

 ## 🧱 Core Use Case

-“Which brands are paying to appear at the top of search results on Kroger.com for key terms — and how often do those placements rotate throughout the day?”
+“Which brands are paying to appear at the top of search results on grocery retailer websites for key terms — and how often do those placements rotate throughout the day?”

 This system allows you to: